 Editor’s Note: This is part II of a series on Digital Minimalism in 2020.

-Is this the year you begin to rebuild your relationship with technology?
-If so, digital minimalism may be the most powerful way to achieve that goal.
+Is this the year you rethink and rebuild your relationship with technology?
+If so, embracing digital minimalism may be the most powerful way to achieve that goal.

 We learned last week in our first post on this series tht digital minimalism isn’t about chucking your devices and going off the grid.
 It’s about being hyper intentional that your technology choices support the things you value.